HeardLibrary/workshops/Curating Digital Collections/readMe.md

 ####5.
 Upload a Batch of Items
 * With the CSV Import plugin you just installed, you can upload a batch of items at once.
 Very handy!
 * Item files must be on the public Web.
 Today we are using image files posted on the Smithsonian American Art Museum's website.
 Alternately you could use a service like Dropbox or Box to meet this requirement, or a Web enabled directory.
 * I transferred the metadata for these items to a [CSV file](https://github.com/EdWarga/workshops/blob/master/Curating%20Digital%20Collections/OmekaWkshpCollection.csv) along with the path to the item files.
+* [You can download the CSV file here](https://drive.google.com/file/d/0B5qrNoxFaFhuYi1QWV9mZUtYMmc/view?usp=sharing).
+Save to the desktop.
 * From the Dashboard interface:
 	* choose the CSV Import tab,
-	* Choose your CSV file [or this example file](https://drive.google.com/file/d/0B5qrNoxFaFhuYi1QWV9mZUtYMmc/view?usp=sharing)(save the file to your desktop and then use the Choose File button to find it.)
+	* Choose the CSV file you just saved to the Desktop
 	* Check appropriate settings and select the next button
 	* Set the mapping settings and click the Import CSV File button
 	* Use the Status tab to check status of import and undo import at any time.